Pilots with Germany's Lufthansa back possible strike action - NewsBreak

 Pilots with Germany's Lufthansa back possible strike action

-BERLIN — (AP) — Pilots with Germany's Lufthansa have voted in favor of possible strike action, a union announced Sunday, saying that walkouts can still be avoided but calling the result an “unmistakable signal” to the company in a pay dispute.
+Pilots with Germany 's Lufthansa have voted in favor of possible strike action, a union announced Sunday, saying that walkouts can still be avoided but calling the result an “unmistakable signal” to the company in a pay dispute.

 The Vereinigung Cockpit union is calling for a 5.5% pay increase this year and an automatic adjustment for inflation starting next year.
 It has argued that Lufthansa hasn't yet made a negotiable offer in six rounds of talks.